As a manager of lone workers, you may wonder whether personal safety devices are the most effective way to safeguard your organization’s employees.

 Deploying a lone worker app eliminates these obstacles completely.
 With SHEQSY, employees download the app onto their existing smartphones, removing upfront costs and delays caused by supply and delivery.
 Because of the ease with which you can deploy SHEQSY, long-term contracts are not necessary, presenting a cost-effective lone worker solution.

-Unlike many other solutions, SHEQSY offers a free trial to ensure that the solution and its management dashboard suits your organisation prior to you making a financial commitment.
+Unlike many other solutions, SHEQSY offers a free trial to ensure that the solution and its management dashboard suits your organization prior to you making a financial commitment.

 Learn more about SHEQSY’s all-in-one lone worker solution here.